s-dimaio/com.dimapp.geminiai/README.md

 **Send prompts to Google Gemini from Homey Flows and use the AI's answer in your automations.**

-This Homey app integrates Google's Gemini AI (gemini-1.5-flash model) into your smart home ecosystem, allowing you to create intelligent automations powered by generative AI.
-Send prompts to Gemini directly from Homey Flows and use the AI responses to make your home smarter and more responsive.
+This Homey app integrates Google's Gemini AI (gemini-2.5-flash-lite model) into your smart home ecosystem, allowing you to create intelligent automations powered by generative AI.
+Send text-only or multimodal prompts (text + image) to Gemini directly from Homey Flows and use the AI responses to make your home smarter and more responsive.

 ## Features

-- **Flow Action**: "Send Prompt" action card that accepts text prompts and returns AI-generated responses
+- **Text Prompts**: "Send Prompt" action card that accepts text prompts and returns AI-generated responses
+- **Image Analysis**: "Send Prompt with Image" action card that accepts multimodal prompts (image + text) and returns AI-generated responses
 - **Token Support**: Returns an "answer" token that can be used in subsequent Flow cards
+- **Image Token Handling**: Full integration with Homey image tokens from flow triggers (e.g., webcam snapshots)
 - **API Key Management**: Simple settings interface to securely store your Google Gemini API key

 ## Requirements